ashismo/ashismo.github.com/_posts/repository/2015-06-19-Release-Management-In-SVN.md

 * **Trunk:** Development takes place here.
 * **Trunk Tags**: Places on the trunk that are **stable** (can be checked out as a set and will build).
 Trunk tags look like European dates (year.month.day)
 * **Branch:** Releases are each on their own branch.
 Each release of Hyrax is denoted by ''major''.''minor'' and for any release we might have several beta versions, several release candidates and then several final versions.
 Ideally, there would be just one version, but reality often has other ideas...
-* Branch tags: Places on the branch that mark beta versions, release candidates and the final version(s)
-* Branch tags look like software version numbers of the form ''major''.''minor''.''change'' ''[modifier]'' where ''modifier'' is ''b'' for beta or ''rc'' for a release candidate.
+* **Branch tags:** Places on the branch that mark beta versions, release candidates and the final version(s).
+Branch tags look like software version numbers of the form ''major''.''minor''.''change'' ''[modifier]'' where ''modifier'' is ''b'' for beta or ''rc'' for a release candidate.

 <img src="https://cloud.githubusercontent.com/assets/11231867/8252824/121c8598-16a7-11e5-97e9-f923203c8fcb.png"/>